 These maps show the locations of the Plan of Subdivision and Plan of Condominium in Waterloo Region.
 The maps are updated regularly and are colour-coded to show if a Plan is:

-- Draft-approved - the Region has reviewed and given draft approval to a Plan, provided conditions are met
+- Draft-approved - the Region has reviewed and given draft approval to a Plan, subject to conditions.

-- Registered - the Region has approved the Plan and the plan has been registered in the provincial land titles or registry system.
+- Registered - When all conditions of the draft approval have been met, final approval is given and the plan of subdivision is registered in the provincial land titles or registry system.

 Status of Plans (Cities)